Geremias Wolff Geographic map of the state of Milan, early 18th century

 Description

-Many styles characterize antique furniture, but a few are particularly prominent.
+Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details